 I have worked in the funeral industry in London since 1982.
 I gained the Diploma in Funeral Directing and became a member of the British Institute of Embalmers in 1984.
 After working for JH Kenyon as a funeral director and embalmer I embarked upon a BA degree in Business Studies at the University of Westminster followed by a PhD which explored change in the British funeral industry during the twentieth century.
-In 1997 I returned to SCI (Dignity) as a training consultant for the London area until becoming editor in 2005 and then features editor of the Funeral Service Journal.
+In 1997 I returned to SCI (Dignity PLC) as a training consultant for the London area until becoming editor in 2005 and then features editor of the Funeral Service Journal.
 I now work freelance providing a training, consultancy and research service under the banner of Funeral Service Training (London).

-From 2008 I lectured on the Foundation Degree in Funeral Service at the University of Bath, convening the units: The History of Funeral Services and Funeral Services: organisations and change.
+Between 2008 and 2012 I lectured on the Foundation Degree in Funeral Service at the University of Bath, convening the units: The History of Funeral Services and Funeral Services: organisations and change.

-I have contributed numerous articles to funeral-
+I have contributed numerous articles to death and funeral-

 You can contact me by emailing email@example.com